G-Yonathan/BackupBuddy/README.md

 ## Installation

-- Make sure you have python3 installed
+- Make sure you have python3 installed.

 ## Usage